 Make sure both parents are AKC registered!
 Not just some Pet Registry or other weird registry or Association.
 They even have Associations for unregistered dogs..wake up...
 AKC is The Dog Registry.

 Remember, AKC inspects their records, the parentage, identification and the facility.
-An AKC registered pup is just one more type of help for the buyer.
+A pup from AKC registered parents is just one more type of help for the buyer.
 Even if you decide not to send in your pups papers make sure the parents are AKC registered.
 Bad places are getting away from AKC to these other registries, because AKC is trying to keep the Integrity of the breeds with DNA testing and Inspections.
 Buyers this is a help to you.
 You must realize that!
 Although AKC does not get to every facility they always encourage calls or complaints about record keeping, any foul playing, to make them aware of facilities they were unable to visit.
 But they still do effect these kennels with the required DNA testing and other rules.
 So, An AKC registered Dog is a good part of the insurance and using your judgement is the big part.
 Judgment, not your heart and most of all not the need to have a dog yesterday or for a birthday or Christmas.
 Rember you a picking a life long friend a new member of your family. a quality dog should at least start with AKC papers.

 A lot of people who are getting away from AKC are doing it probably because they lost there AKC privileges, Yes AKC does suspend peoples privileges, although they probably won't tell you that.... and if the dogs are not AKC registered there is no way they are showing them at AKC Dog shows.
 So they are probably not even showing.
 Listen as people talk see what they are really telling you. it's awful but you have to be careful.